mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/10.Network Planning/50.Planning template/10.single network/default.md

 2. Uplink_WAN_Network
 3. ESXi_Network

 These are the same as the ones described in previous section on OVF Deployment.
-During the premise deployment however you need to provide a range or list of IPs for each of these networks.
+During the premises deployment however you need to provide a range or list of IPs for each of these networks.

 ![alt_text](images/image18.png "image_tooltip")